 A mixed holistic and drug-based rehab, a mixture of the two would be the ultimate solution in the field of detox.
-Most addicts are polydrug users meaning they use multiple substances and are often addicted to more than one drug simultaneously – such as a combination of alcohol and cocaine.
-Thus the use of combined methodologies would be an effective way to address the complex problems relating to addiction.
+Most addicts are polydrug users meaning they use multiple substances and are often addicted to more than one drug simultaneously, such as a combination of alcohol and cocaine.
+Thus the use of combined methodologies would be an efficient way to address the complex problems relating to addiction.

 Drug-based rehab could include one or more of the following systems to address underlying reasons a person started using and what motivated their continued drug or alcohol abuse: